How to Become a Trade-Qualified Carpenter

-Joiners, shopfitters and cabinet makers are usually consigned to factory, large residential or commercial jobs.
+Joiners, shopfitters and cabinet makers are usually consigned to the factory, large residential or commercial jobs.
 These are often indoors and during the day unless during a shutdown.
 Lots of detail work.

 Furniture makers & finishers and picture framers are often process-based in factories, meaning repetitive work.
-The upside is that the work is out of the weather and full time employment.
+The upside is that the work is out of the weather and full-time employment.
 Machinists fall into this work style as well.

 These are just some of the answers you should have before you begin a woodworking career path.